tensorchiefs/bfvi_paper/README.md

 The script `R/eval_cauchy_ablation_create_kl_plot_data.R` creates the data files for the plotting from the parameter files in the repectives files in (`R/runs/Cauchy1D`)

 #### Plotting
-The figures for the paper  are created with  `R/eval_cauchy_ablation.R` and stored in the `figure` directory.
+The figures for the paper  are created with  `R/eval_cauchy_ablation.R` and is stored in the `figure` directory.

 # Models with multiple parameters
 The BF-VI results for the experiments with multi-dimensional posteriors have been created using `multidimensional_script.R`, which defines the likelihood and the prior for the different mulit-dimensional models/data (like 8SCHOOLS_CP, DIAMONDS etc - note that the Melanoma experiments are an exception and are discussed below separately).
 This script `multidimensional_script.R` can be run with the follwing command line parameters: